jeffsnff/jeffsnff/README.md

 - [ ] Living a balance life</br>

 Something I enjoy ... </br>
-My favorite things to do at work are process improvements.
-My creative juices start to flow when I see a jumbled mess of documentation, templates, or lack there of, and processes that could be improved upon to increase workflow and simplicity.
-Turning a jumbled complex process that is hard to follow and implement is the best thing in the world to boil down and make simple so even a child can follow it.
+My favorite aspect of my work is driving process improvements.
+I thrive when I encounter disorganized documentation, incomplete templates, or processes that can be streamlined to enhance efficiency and simplicity.
+There's nothing more satisfying than transforming a complex, convoluted process into something straightforward and easy to follow, making it so simple that even a child could understand and implement it.

 <!--